 The school official we interviewed reported being "hungry for any guidance that [they can] get."
-In his words, "There's no leadership around any of this stuff.
+In this official's words, "There's no leadership around any of this stuff.
 You're totally in the woods and by yourself on this.
 No statewide effort, no county-, no district-wide effort to do testing.
 Certainly nothing at the federal level.
-This whole pandemic has been ON YOU, all the time.
+This whole pandemic has been on you, all the time.
 No matter what."
 Fortunately, the university research team had worked out many of the legal and liability details so the school did not have to start from scratch when it took over testing.
 However, the school consulted its own legal counsel to ensure that the testing program was correctly designed and was HIPAA-compliant.
-The school noted that "we're taking a risk here.
+A school representative noted that "We're taking a risk here.
 Doing something that other people aren't doing.
-You're asking people to bring a biosample to your building...setting up a lab in the loading bay of your school.
+You're asking people to bring a biosample to your building . . . setting up a lab in the loading bay of your school.
 It's all scary stuff."
-However, through their participation in the research study and the resulting experience gained through that pilot, the One City School official said they "feel very safe about it" and it is "very worth it."
+However, through the school's participation in the research study and the resulting experience gained through that pilot, the One City School official said they "feel very safe about it" and it is "very worth it."

 The school has tested all 114 students and 11 teachers twice-weekly since November 2020.
-During that time, there were 3 cases reported among staff and 3 cases reported among students, all identified outside of the school's screening program.
+During that time, there were three cases reported among staff and three cases reported among students, all identified outside the school's screening program.

-"We're actually doing this.
+According to a One City Schools representative, "We're actually doing this.
 There are a million reasons not to do this.
 It's an incredible time suck.
 That we're actually doing it is a big win."
-(One City Schools representative)